 (c) If the Client accepts the amended budget and the Company performs the additional work or provides the additional goods or materials, the amended budget will apply for the purposes of clause 5.

-(a) the Client must reimburse the Company for all costs and expenses the Company incurred prior to the Change in Work, including but not limited to costs involved with any contracts to purchase goods, materials or other resources the Company has made in order to perform the Services;
+(a) the Client must reimburse the Company for all costs and expenses the Company incurred prior to the Change in Work, including but not limited to costs involved with any contracts to purchase goods, materials or other resources or subscriptions the Company has made in order to perform the Services;

 (b) the Client must pay the Company for Services and Goods and Materials supplied to the Client up to the date of the Change in Work;